megpatakota/genai-recommendations/README.md

 2. Open an issue for discussion.
 3. Submit a Pull Request with detailed descriptions of changes.

 I look forward to seeing how this project evolves with community input.
-Contact me via [GitHub](https://meg-patakota.github.io) for further discussions or suggestions.
+Contact me via [my website](https://megpatakota.co.uk) for further discussions or suggestions.

 ---